niallthomson/eks-workshop-v2/website/docs/automation/gitops/argocd/app-of-apps/deploy_applications.md

 ui                Active   11m
 ```

-We can more closely inspect one of the workloads, for example the catalog component, to see that it is deployed:
+Let's examine one of the deployed workloads more closely.
+For example, we can check the carts component:

 ```bash
 $ kubectl get deployment -n carts
 NAME    READY   UP-TO-DATE   AVAILABLE   AGE carts   1/1     1            1           46s
 ```

+This confirms that our GitOps-based deployment using the App of Apps pattern has successfully deployed all microservices to our cluster.